mccoy-lab/MAGE/figure_generation/geovar/README.md

 ## GeoVar Figure Generation

-The scripts in this directory generate the following figures in the main manuscript:
+The scripts in this directory generate the following figures in the main MAGE manuscript:

+* Figure 5A
+* Figure S17
-*
+* Figure S18

 ### Running Figure Generation